 This is my personal blog focused on Christian Spirituality and occasional other topics as I see them through the lens of the Christian Church.

 I write on a variety of topics that do not always fit into neat little categories.
 You might find sermons, recipes, pictures and stories about my garden, or anything else that might strike me as worthy to write about.

 My goal is to form, inform, and transform you, the reader, as I try and make a difference from my little corner of the world.
 I believe that if we transform our inner lives and the way we think about things, we can truly make a difference in the world.
 The Spirituality of the Christian Church is a way in which can make this change, and deep, abiding spirituality is what the we have to offer the world.

-I presently serve as Interim Senior Minister at Second Congregational Church in Beverly, Massachusetts.
+I presently serve as a Hospice Chaplain for the Brockton Visiting Nurses Association.
 I am also a priest of the Diocese of the Eastern US of the Independent Old Catholic Church.
 In addition to my pastoral responsibilities, I serve as Chaplain for the Quincy Fire Department and Deputy Chief Chaplain of the Massachusetts Corps of Fire Chaplains.
 I also have the honor of serving as Chaplain with Massachusetts Organized Militia.
 I have served as Department Chaplain for the Department of Massachusetts, Sons of Union Veterans of the Civil War for the last several years as well as the National Chaplain.

 I received an Associates Degree in religious Studies and a Bachelors Degree in Business Administration from Eastern Nazarene College in Quincy, Massachusetts.
 I have a Master’s Degree in Theological Studies from the Holy Cross Greek Orthodox School of Theology and have been on the Faculty at Nichols College in Dudley, Massachusetts in the Psychology Department teaching classes in Psychology, Sociology and Ethics as well as Quincy College in Quincy, Massachusetts.
 I hold a Diplomat Credential from the American Academy of Experts in Traumatic Stress and several certifications from the International Critical Incident Stress Foundation.